ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

-Nothing surprising about the `versionFunc` it prints a message and exits with an all clear exit code.
-What might've caught your eye is the `???` for the build and version variables.
-Those are meant as placeholder variables which will be overwritten during the build process.
-This is allows us to specify version numbers in a config or dynamically include commit hashes on each build.
-We'll be using `ldflags` to do this, I'll go over this near the end.
-For now if you want to read more check out [using ldflags to set version flags](https://www.digitalocean.com/community/tutorials/using-ldflags-to-set-version-information-for-go-applications).
+Nothing surprising about the `versionFunc` it prints a message and exits with an all-clear exit code.
+What might've caught your eye is the ??? for the build and version variables.
+Those are meant as placeholder variables that will be overwritten during the build process.
+This allows us to specify version numbers in a config or dynamically include commit hashes on each build.
+We'll be using ldflags to do this, I'll go over this near the end.
+For now, if you want to read more check out [using ldflags to set version flags](https://www.digitalocean.com/community/tutorials/using-ldflags-to-set-version-information-for-go-applications).

 One point I glanced over is the `func(cmd *Command, args []string)` type for the `Execute` field.
-That means `Execute` is anonymous function which can be passed in at any time or extracted into a separate variable like we did for `versionFunc`.
-Extracting is not nessecary but is helpful for building readable code.
+That means `Execute` is an anonymous function that can be passed in at any time or extracted into a separate variable as we did for `versionFunc`.
+Extracting is not necessary but is helpful for building readable code.

-The final step would be adding a case statement to our main method but since we already took care of that we're ready to this command.
+The final step would be adding a case statement to our main method but since we already took care of that we're ready for this command.

 Now we can accept subcommands and start testing with and without the `--short` flag: